 "So when I'm saying 'general badness,' I mean the drive-by downloads, the random phishing that you get, or the unsophisticated phishing, but the nation-state level attacks as well, the advanced persistent threat type of attacks that are very targeted."

 "They all have that [one] thing in common," Matt Ashburn emphasized.
 "They all exploit the web browser architecture in some way."
 The logical consequence, from a security awareness and risk management perspective?
 Re-thinking the browser.

 Matt demonstrated on the security podcast what happens when you move the browsing environment from the local machine into the cloud, off the organization's network.

-Web isolation with Silo for Safe Access (Cloud Browser) and Silo for Research - which is used by threat intelligence analysts, OSINT researchers, and fraud investigators, among others - nearly eliminates the internet risk surface.
+Web isolation with Zero Trust Application Access (Cloud Browser) and Silo for Research - which is used by threat intelligence analysts, OSINT researchers, and fraud investigators, among others - nearly eliminates the internet risk surface.

 Remote browser isolation with Silo means that no web code, such as ransomware or tracking code, can touch the local endpoint.
 Most users wouldn't notice a difference, because the visual representation they interact with at the endpoint - delivered as an encrypted stream of benign pixels - looks and behaves just like any major browser they may have used before.